Reading Time: 4 minutes

 Obviously this works best if there is an overlap with your social media community and email subscribers, but if you implement the above tips – you should!

-If you’re still unsure how to make the best use of email marketing for your business or organisation, let us know in the comments, ask on our social channels, or check out our upcoming Making the most of email marketing workshop in Adelaide.
+If you’re still unsure how to make the best use of email marketing for your business or organisation, let us know in the comments, ask on our social channels, or check out our upcoming Email Marketing for Business workshop in Adelaide.